Discovering Turkeys Ancient Secrets / My Family Week in Antalya

 On my last night I stayed at the Aroma Butik I ended up coming here to the Palm Restaurant up the road in Alanya.

 The food here was pretty good.
 I think it was about 22 euros for my mixed grill.
 It felt nice to eat something proper because I hadn’t really eaten too well up to this point.
+I wasn’t overly keen on the hotel food and although I did eat it – it wasn’t something I wanted to stuff my face with.

 Walking To The Pemar Beach From Aroma Butik